jason-leung/Mobitrack/database/readme.md

 	0 Install root pip packages
 		- install mysql connector and virtualenv pip packages
 		- pip install -r requirements_1.txt
-	1 Run 'createDatabase.py' to create the database and the tables
+	1 Run 'createDatabase.py' to create the database and the tables.
+If the database already exists, it will be dropped first
 		- python createDatabase.py
 	2 Create virtualenv under './mobitrack' folder & activate
 		- virtualenv env